shadowsocks/shadowsocks-rust/README.md

 - [ ] <del>PAC</del>
 - [x] Improved logging format (waiting for the new official log crate)
 - [ ] Support more ciphers without depending on `libcrypto` (waiting for an acceptable Rust crypto lib implementation)
+- [ ] Windows support.
+Depending on Mio and Coio-rs.
+- [ ] Build with stable.

 ## License